 Surely they had a business plan that was a bit more comprehensive than;

 1. Enter The Apprentice.

 2. Win The Apprentice.

-I understand why some people watch The Apprentice – but why do some people agree to go on it?
+I understand why some people watch this programme – but why do some people agree to go on it?

 Are they thinking about their futures?
 Are they not having nightmares about Katie Hopkins?

 Maybe someone needs to set-up a phone hotline for people who have attended an audition for the show?
 You know, to talk them out of it.
 A kind of Samaritans for young white-collar semi-professionals who are toying with the idea of becoming a figure of public ridicule.
 It’s niche, I admit.